 For many decades, the typewriter was an indispensable tool for writers.
 It was faster than a pen and paper, more decisive than a pencil, more decipherable than a hasty scrawl.
 And, apart from its utility, it was a remarkable looking object, sometimes awkward, sometimes beautiful.
 Here's a look at typewriters over the years.

 Jack London's typewriter

-In the cottage where Jack London lived in Glen Ellen, Calif., in 1916, now Jack London State Park, a portrait of the author sits above his portable typewriter.
-From the case's battered condition, it's clear that London dragged his typewriter along on the adventures that led to books like "The Call of the Wild" and "White Fang."
+A portrait of author Jack London sits above his typewriter in the Glen Ellen, Calif., cottage where he lived in 1916.
+From the case's battered condition, it's clear that London dragged his typewriter along on the adventures that led to books such as "The Call of the Wild" and "White Fang."